 Old Quebec

-Vieux-Québec, the old town of Quebec, is the historic core of the city.
-It was declared a World Heritage Site by UNESCO in 1985 and is a popular destination for tourists from all over the world.
-The old town is divided into two main areas: the upper town (Haute-Ville) and the lower town (Basse-Ville).
+Vieux-Québec, the Old Town of Quebec, is the historical heart of the city.
+It was declared a UNESCO World Heritage Site in 1985 and is a popular destination for tourists from all over the world.
+The Old Town is divided into two main areas: the Upper Town (Haute-Ville) and the Lower Town (Basse-Ville).

 Old Quebec city map